education.vic.gov.au

 Corporate staff are also responsible for providing support to schools through the allocation of funding via schools’ SRP for the ongoing maintenance and repair of private drinking water supplies, such as rainwater tanks and bores.

-Corporate staff monitor compliance with the private drinking water requirements through Asset Information Management System (AIMS), for schools that have AIMS.
+Corporate staff monitor compliance with the private drinking water requirements through Asset Information Management System (AIMS).

 Principal